Quasi-Probabilistic Readout Correction of Mid-Circuit Measurements for Adaptive Feedback via Measurement Randomized

-One way to ensure that measurement errors can be modeled by a confusion matrix and do not exhibit state- and context-dependent features is to twirl the readout noise into stochastic bit-flip channels using methods such as randomized compiling for quantum measurements \cite{beale2023randomized}.
-To do so, we model a noisy measurement $\langle\bra{\tilde{E_i}}$ as an ideal measurement $\langle\bra{E_i}$ preceded by a process matrix $\Lambda$ which captures all measurement errors: $\langle\bra{\tilde{E_i}} = \langle\bra{E_i} \Lambda$ (see \fig\ref{fig:fig1}d).
-The goal of measurement randomized compiling (MRC) is to twirl $\Lambda$ into diagonal Pauli channels, i.e., $\Lambda \mapsto \sum_{P \in \mathbb{P}_n} P^\dagger \Lambda P$, where $\mathbb{P}_n = \{I, X, Y, Z\}^{\otimes n}$ is the $n$-qubit Pauli group.
+Fortunately, there is a way to simplify the situation drastically by statistically tailoring the measurement error into a probability distribution over bit-flips that remains independent of the measured state.
+The idea is to twirl the readout noise using compiling methods such as MRC \cite{beale2023randomized}.
+To understand the principles behind MRC, let us express a noisy measurement $\langle\bra{\tilde{E_i}}$ as an ideal measurement $\langle\bra{E_i}$ preceded by a process matrix $\Lambda$ which captures all measurement errors: $\langle\bra{\tilde{E_i}} = \langle\bra{E_i} \Lambda$ (see \fig\ref{fig:fig1}d).
+The goal of MRC is to twirl $\Lambda$ into diagonal Pauli channels, i.e., $\Lambda \mapsto 4^{-n}\sum_{P \in \mathbb{P}_n} P^\dagger \Lambda P$, where $\mathbb{P}_n = \{I, X, Y, Z\}^{\otimes n}$ is the $n$-qubit Pauli group.
 However, in reality, readout errors occur concurrently with measurement; therefore, we cannot simply conjugate $\Lambda$ by Pauli gates.
 Rather, to twirl $\Lambda$ we compile random Paulis into the final cycle of single-qubit gates before measurement and perform classical bit-flips on the measured results conditional on the inserted Pauli for each qubit.
-For example, if $I$ or $Z$ is inserted, these will not change the results of measurements in the computational basis; however, if $X$ or $Y$ is chosen, these will flip the qubit state prior to measurement, necessitating classical bit-flips after measurement.
+For example, if $I$ or $Z$ is inserted, these will not change the results of measurements in the computational basis; however, if $X$ or $Y$ is sampled, these will flip the qubit state prior to measurement, necessitating classical bit-flips after measurement.